-It is so easy for beginning yoga students to be hard on them selves, or focus on non-beneficial things.
+It is so easy for beginning yoga students to be hard on themselves, or focus on non-beneficial things.
 I know I did.
-Even advanced practitioners sometimes can over-emphasis a particular posture or philisophical point.
+Even advanced practitioners sometimes can over-emphasize a particular posture or philosophical point.

 I have also watched my students be too hard on themselves.
 I have suggested someone try yoga, only to have them respond back “I am not very flexible, so I can’t do it.”

 Amidst the many postures, practices and techniques, the simple act of being mindfully present and opening the breath and awareness into your experience will do more good for you than any specific “ability” ever will.